The caretaker period for the NSW Election commenced on 1 March 2019.

-Failure to return to work by 52 weeks predicts permanent unemployment in most workers.
+A failure to return to work after 52 weeks leads to the increased probability of permanent unemployment in most workers.

-Negative attitude to the worker's return to work by employer/treatment provider.
+Negative attitude to the worker's return to work by employer and/or treatment provider.

-Employer does not have required return to work systems in place.
-For example, no return to work program, untrained or inexperienced return to work coordinator.
+Employer does not have the required return to work systems in place.
+For example, they do not have a return to work program, or have an untrained or inexperienced return to work coordinator.

-Negative experience of employer's management of injury and return to work processes including absence of contact, lack of open communication or interest in worker by employer.
+Negative experience of the employer's management of their injury and return to work processes including the absence of contact, and a lack of open communication or interest by employer.

 Unavailability of suitable work to support recovery at work.